 - Oh, yeah.
 All those kills?
-Done without a scope, for good reason.
-Before the war, his home was full of marksmanship trophies.
-Also, check his entry on One-Hit Polykill
+Done without a scope, for good reason.note Before the war, his home was full of marksmanship trophies.
+Also, check his entry on One-Hit Polykill.

-- He even held the record for longest range kill (over 800 yards) until Carlos Hathcock beat it in Vietnam, using an 8x scope mounted to an M2 Browning.
+- He even held the record for longest possible range kill (over 800 yards) until Carlos Hathcock beat it in Vietnam, using an 8x scope mounted to an M2 Browning.
 Again, Simo's record was set without a scope, surrounded by blinding snow, with blowing ice cold wind in his face, so his record is still damn impressive.
 Hathcock looked up to him.

 - Nice Guy: A Friendly Sniper, and quite humble.

-- No One Could Survive That: Shot in the jaw with an exploding bullet.
+- No One Could Survive That!: Shot in the jaw with an exploding bullet meant for tanks.
 Got back up and shot the guy who did it.
 Walked back to camp.
 Badass.

 - No Pronunciation Guide: His name could be rendered phonetically as "see-mo how-hah" (click the listen button), which is rather counter-intuitive to English speakers (but makes perfect sense in Finnish).

 - One-Man Army: Over 700 Russian soldiers (admittedly, many were probably also conscripted) vs one Finnish conscript; the conscript wins.